ChenSunMac/ChenSunMac.github.io/_pages/openings.md

 > Check also the funding support here: [RGC Postdoctoral Fellowship Scheme](https://www.ugc.edu.hk/eng/rgc/funding_opport/pdfs/).

 # PhD Openings
 Please apply to the PhD programs at HKU-DASE and list Chen Sun as a potential advisor.
-I am looking for 1-2 self-motivated Ph.D. students to join my research group in 2026 Spring or 2026 Fall.
+I am looking for 1-2 self-motivated Ph.D. students (funded/self-funded) to join my research group in 2026/27 Fall.
 Please note it is rather a highly competitive admission due to the global environment and the standards from HKU.

 Successful applicants should meet the following criteria.

 - Strong mathematical and/or programming skills, programming experience with ROS, pytorch preferred.

-- A B.S. degree in related fields such as Automation, Statistics, Applied Math, Computer Science, Industrial Engineering, Electrical Engineering, Mechanical Engineering etc.
+- A B.S. degree in related fields such as Automation, Statistics, Applied Math, Computer Science, Industrial Engineering, Electrical Engineering, Mechanical Engineering etc. (National-level Scholarship Recipient preferred)

 - Good writing and communication skills in English.

-Successful applicants are normally considered eligible to receive a Postgraduate Scholarship (PGS) during the normative study period.
-The basic level of scholarship is HK$18,760 per month.
-Outstanding applicants are also strongly encouraged to apply for the Hong Kong PhD Fellowship scheme (HKPFS) and the Presidential Fellowship of the University of Hong Kong (HKU-PS), which offer a stipend of HK$28,100 per month plus a conference and research-related travel allowance of HK$14,000 per year.
+Outstanding applicants are also strongly encouraged to apply for the Hong Kong PhD Fellowship scheme (HKPFS) and the Presidential Fellowship of the University of Hong Kong (HKU-PS).
 HKU will also provide HKPF and HKU-PS awardees additional living and accommodation support (HK$40,000 in the first year and HK$20,000 per year in the remaining normative study period).

 If you are interested, please submit your application here: [Join us](https://forms.gle/gQbw62Gc887sGXi99){: .btn .btn--success}